Black Charlottesville Has Seen This All Before

 It’s this white-supremacist legacy—which many living members of the community experienced firsthand—that animates much of the black response to the resurgence of violent rallies in the area.

-“I grew up in Bessemer, Alabama,” said Deborah McDowell, a professor of Literary Studies at UVA and the director of the university’s Carter G. Woodson Institute for African-American and African Studies.
+“I grew up in Bessemer, Alabama,” said Deborah McDowell, a professor of Literary Studies at UVA and the director of the university’s Carter G. Woodson Institute for African American and African Studies.
 “I’m 66 years old.
 I came of age in one of the crucibles of segregation and civil-rights activism, and we were celebrating my mom’s birthday on September 15, when the 16th Street Baptist Church was bombed in 1963.”

 While Donald Trump has created a national firestorm over his remarks on Heyer’s death and the weekend’s violence, McDowell sees the entire incident—from the removal of statues, to the “Unite the Right” rally, to the uproar over Trump’s comments—as only scratching the surface of oppression in black communities.
 “There is a limited value of statements, and statements can become nothing but alibis,” McDowell said.
 “So Donald Trump could come out and say the exact right thing, and that would probably satisfy people of all different persuasions.
 But he would still be creating policies from his perch in the White House that are still screwing people left and right.
 Again, that is my issue with symbols.
 I would rather that people put as much energy into getting people a livable wage as they did in taking down that statue.”